 Babies?
 Some resorts offer on-site day care, a nice amenity for parents who want to ski with a baby in tow.

 What to Expect from Preschool Ski School

 For the youngest skiers, ski lessons emphasize fun.
 If kids start to cry, they go inside and play where it’s warm.

 Preschoolers will learn the basics, like stopping and maybe some turns.
 Ski instructors jog beside them yelling “Pizza!” and “French Fries!”
 Pizza for stopping and French fries for keeping the skis parallel.

 Most schools keep the preschoolers (ages 3 to 5 or 6) corralled in a separate area.
 I like this and again, look for the magic carpet lifts.

 Don’t expect your preschooler to race down the mountain after one lesson.
 Skiing takes time to learn and years to develop.
 The biggest challenge is to keep it fun and safe so your family can continue your own ski trip tradition.

 Finding snowboard lessons for kids under seven can be difficult.
 Most resorts want to start kids with skiing first.
 A few resorts do offer it, so research ahead of time if you prefer snowboarding.

-Vail Resorts Management Company offers snowboard lessons starting at four.
-Located at the ski and snowboard school, some resorts even offer tiny terrain features.
+Vail Resorts offers snowboard lessons starting at four.
+Some resorts even offer tiny terrain features.